The Mayan Food & The Ancient Secrets of its Gastronomy

 Mythology and The Maya Food

-However, he promised that he would return someday.
+However, he promised to return someday.
 After a long time, the legend says that he ended up in the Yucatan peninsula where the Maya lay.
 Consequently, the Maya people started their veneration of Kukulcan.
 Years later, it is said that the Mexica (called Aztecs in traditional historiography) mistook Hernan Cortes (Mexico’s Conqueror) for Quetzalcoatl, who had sworn to return someday.
-The rest is simply history… 🥦Check out our related post about A Quick Guide to Mexican Aztec Pyramids’ History
+The rest is simply history… 🥦Check out our related post about A Quick Guide to Mexican Aztec Pyramids’ History.

 The Great Heritage of Mayan Food to Mexico and to The World